Abhishek-Satyarum/Git_Secret_Prevention/README.md

 - [re (RegEx)](https://docs.python.org/3/library/re.html)

-Also the scanner supports multiple file types by checking staged file extensions using tuple-based matching.

 We detect secrets independent of language syntax which means we support any programming language available.

 GSP is **lightweighted, fast, developer-friendly, and integrates directly into existing Git workflows** without requiring cloud services or dashboards.